What is Paroxysmal Nocturnal Haemoglobinuria (PNH)?

 PNH is a very rare blood disease (also sometimes referred to as an ultra-orphan disease) where blood cells are vulnerable to be attacked by a particular part of the body’s immune system called “the complement”.
 The process by which the red blood cells are destroyed, is called haemolysis and is responsible for many of the symptoms of the disease.
 Haemolytic PNH affects between approximately 1 and 9 people in every one million of the population.
 A slightly larger proportion of the population have PNH but with few symptoms.
 PNH affects both men and women, all races and all ages.
-Most patients are diagnosed when they are in their 30’s or 40’s but PNH can develop at any age.
+Patients can be diagnosed at any age.
 PNH is an acquired disease, it cannot be inherited and it is not contagious.

 Not everyone who has PNH is affected by it in the same way.
 Some people may have no symptoms and others may have many as well as other complications.
 The group of blood cells affected by the genetic defect that causes PNH is known as a PNH clone.
-If you have a large PNH clone (50% or more) you are more likely to have symptoms and are at a greater risk of complications such as blood clots.
-The extent to which your blood cells are affected by PNH is often described in terms of a clone size.
-Your doctor can tell you how large your PNH clone is because there is a test that can be done to measure this.
+The extent to which blood cells are affected by PNH is often described in terms of a clone size.
+A PNH specialist can measure the size of a PNH clone through a specialised test.
 Generally, if you have more than 50% of PNH blood cells, this is referred to as a large clone, 10 to 50% of PNH blood cells is a moderate size clone and less than 10% is a small clone.

 It is possible for PNH to disappear however this is not very common.

 There is no cure yet for PNH, however there are successful treatments which can alleviate the symptoms.